firesim/firesim/docs/Advanced-Usage/Generating-Different-Targets.rst

-For example, "BaseF1Config_F90MHz" is equivalent to "BaseF1Config_F90MHz_F80MHz" as ``DesiredHostFrequency`` resolves to 90 MHz, but "F90MHz_BaseF1Config" is distinct "F80MHz_F90MHz_BaseF1Config" in that ``DesiredHostFrequency`` resolves to 90 and 80 MHz respectively.
+For example, "BaseF1Config_F90MHz" is equivalent to "BaseF1Config_F90MHz_F80MHz" as ``DesiredHostFrequency`` resolves to 90 MHz, but "F90MHz_BaseF1Config" is distinct from "F80MHz_F90MHz_BaseF1Config" in that ``DesiredHostFrequency`` resolves to 90 and 80 MHz respectively.